Being Cabin Crew | The Ugly Truth Part 4

 Being Cabin Crew | The Ugly Truth Part 5

-The Day That Changed My Life
+The Day Life Changed

-When I arrived she was very stressed.
-She was on oxygen but only to relax her.
-Having spoken to the nurse I was told my mum had a urinary tract infection and due to her age, they were keeping her in overnight for observation.
-They were just waiting to see which ward she would be going to.
+When I arrived, she was very stressed and was on oxygen, but only to relax her.
+My mum had a phobia of hospitals and had only been in hospital once.
+That was to have a cyst removed many years ago, and it was done privately.
+Having spoken to the nurse, she said my mum had a urinary tract infection, and due to her age, they were keeping her in overnight for observation.
+They were just waiting for a bed, and then she’d go up to the ward.

 My mum was unresponsive and was taken for a scan.
-Not long afterwards we were told she’d had a massive stroke and it wasn’t looking good.
+Not long afterwards, we were told she’d had a massive stroke, and it wasn’t looking good.
 She passed away later that evening.

 smiling mother and son